 Despite the Agreement now reached, businesses should not underestimate the extent of these changes, or the potential for delay and disruption, particularly at the outset.

-Details of what is currently known about what is going to happen are set out in the following sections, which will be continuously updated as new information emerges.
+Details of what is currently in place, are set out in the following sections, which is continuously updated as new information emerges.

 View webinars for exporters of animals and products of animal origin to the EU.
 Follow the links below for: